 Key findings and recommendations

 - Methodological inconsistency and a lack of transparency hampers direct comparisons of estimates made by previous studies

-- Forestry options are generally cost-effective compared to many alternatives, as judged by current UK benchmarks
+- Forestry options are generally cost-effective compared to many other alternatives, as judged by current UK benchmarks

-- Forestry options are critical – based on their relative cost-effectiveness, the significance of emissions from global deforestation, and the imperative to cut carbon emissions no later than 2015 to limit the global average temperature rise to 2°C
+- Forestry options are critical – based on their relative cost-effectiveness, the significance of emissions from global deforestation, and the imperative to cut carbon emissions to limit the global average temperature rise in line with international commitments

-- Incentives are weak for forest owners to implement mitigation activities – they should include payment for ecosystem service schemes
+- Incentives are weak for forest owners to implement mitigation activities – additional mechanisms, including payment for ecosystem service schemes, are needed

 - More research is required – especially on the effects of afforestation on soil carbon balance, greenhouse gas balances for forest stands, carbon stock changes through a stand’s life cycle, the benefits of carbon displacement, and biophysical effects such as albedo and evapotranspiration

-Low Carbon Summit - Incentives for Climate Change Mitigation by the Forest Sector - a UK perspective multimedia moduleVideo hosted by external party
+- For more information, see our video on the Low Carbon Summit - Incentives for Climate Change Mitigation by the Forest Sector - a UK perspective (Vimeo)

 - Forestry Commission Research Note - Comparing the cost effectiveness of forestry options for climate change mitigation